 If you have late payments on your credit report your credit score is likely suffering because of it.
 The health of your credit is largely dependent upon your payment history.

 There are several different approaches you can take to address any existing late payments and get them removed.

 But first, find out exactly how they impact your credit so you can begin repairing your credit history.
-Then you can pick the best method for late payment removal.
+Then you can pick the most effective method for late payment removal.